 Homes in Vienna, Virginia come in a wide range of choices.
-A good thing is that homes are available in many price ranges and styles, from condos to unique luxury homes.
+A good thing is that homes are available in many price ranges and styles, from condos to attractive luxury homes.

-Although part of Fairfax County, the Town of Vienna has an elected Mayor and Town Council.
+All of Vienna is in Fairfax County.
+And the Town of Vienna has an elected Mayor and Town Council.
 Residents enjoy town services such as trash and recycling pick-up, curbside leaf pick-up, and a professional police department.

-Residents in the Town (zip code 22180) pay an additional property tax to cover these services.
+Residents in the Town (use zip code 22180 for mapping) pay an additional property tax to cover these services.
 Located along Route 123, known as Maple Avenue in Vienna, you will find a Fairfax County library, the Vienna Town Green, Glyndon Park, Waters Field, a Saturday morning Farmers’ Market, a terrific restaurant scene, and everyday shopping including a Whole Foods Market.

-The 42 mile Washington and Old Dominion (W&OD) bike trail park passes through the middle of town, and there are annual events including a Memorial Day carnival, Oktoberfest and Town Halloween Parade.
+The 42-mile Washington and Old Dominion (W&OD) trail park passes through the middle of town, and there are many annual events including a Memorial Day carnival, Oktoberfest, and Town Halloween Parade for 76 years.

-Vienna is a good location for commuters into DC.
-The Vienna Metro Station and Dunn Loring Metro Station are on the south side of the mailing address and easy access for anyone working in Washington D.C.
-The new Silver Line Metro started provides service to the Northeast side of town.
+Vienna is a good location for commuters into DC, Tysons Corner, and Reston.
+The Vienna Metro Station and Dunn Loring Metro Station are on the south side of the mailing address.
+Vienna is 11 miles from Washington, D.C.
+The Silver Line Metro provides service to the Northeast side of town at Tysons Corner.
 Fairfax Connector Bus 432 provides convenient rush-hour-only service to the new Spring Hill Metro Station in Tysons.

 People working in Tysons Corner, McLean, Reston, or the Dulles Corridor have short commutes.
 Vienna is also close to INOVA Fairfax Hospital and INOVA Fair Oaks Hospital.

 There are three zip codes (22180 is the Town of Vienna).
-Check out Vienna real estate stats and charts here each month.
+Check out current Vienna real estate stats and charts here each month.
+Other Vienna Zip Codes are 22182 and 22181.

 Search here for New Homes in the Town of Vienna.